harryonline/eztagmaps/README.md

 4. Specify the top_node to limit the objects to a certain subtree (root node if no limitations), and the top_tag, the ID of the 'locations' tag.
 5. Optionally, adapt the width and/or height settings.

+The map automatically sizes to fit the tagged locations.